 Who is behind it?
-A home-based business that sells natural dyes, fibers and small fiber tools, owned and operated by John & Bjo Trimble, plus Trimble daughter Lora and her husband, Jason Boehm, and helpful friends, bless them!
+A home-based business that sells natural dyes, fibers and small fiber tools, founded by John & Bjo Trimble, now owned and managed by Theresa Wollenstein and helpful friends, bless them!

 What’s included in the Retreat fee?